Bocce volo

 Bocce volo ("flying boules"), or boule lyonnaise ("Lyonnais boules"), is a boules-type game.

-In bocce volo, the balls are thrown overhand (palm down) and are metal.
-In standard bocce, the wooden or plastic balls are tossed underhand (palm up) and rolled.
+In bocce volo, the balls are thrown or rolled overhand (palm down) or underhand (palm up) and are metal.
+In non-standard bocce, the wooden or plastic balls are tossed underhand (palm up) and rolled.

 Volo, as it is called for short by the Italians, derives its name from the Italian verb volare meaning 'to fly', and refers to the technique of throwing a ball through the air in an attempt to knock away an opponent's ball.